ilya-klyuchnikov/ttlite/README.md

 * `$id : term;` - assumption of a variable of a certain type
 * `term;` - just evaluating of a term;

-### TT Lite Supercompiler
+### TT Lite SC (supercompiler)

-To launch TT Lite Supercompiler REPL, type in sbt console `ttlite-sc/run`:
+To launch TT Lite SC REPL, type in sbt console `ttlite-sc/run`:

     > ttlite-sc/run

 Launching examples:

-    TT-SC> import "examples/hosc/10.hs";
+    TT-SC> import examples/hosc/10;

-TT Supercompiler REPL introduces a new statement:
+TT Lite SC REPL introduces a new statement:

     (t1, t2) = sc t;

-The meaning of the new statement is that `t1` is a result of transformation of the `term` by the supercompiler, `t2` is a proof that transformation is correct (i.e. `t2 : Id a t t1` if `t : a`).
+The meaning of the new statement is that `t1` is a result of transformation of a term `t` by the supercompiler, `t2` is a proof that transformation is correct (i.e. `t2 : Id A t t1` if `t : A`).

 `t1` and `t2` are put in the context as terms and available for further manipulations.

 Here is an example of proving the equivalence of two expressions with assumed variables (`examples/hosc/10.hs`):

-    import "examples/nat.hs";
+    import examples/nat;
-    import "examples/id.hs";
+    import examples/id;

     -- proof of the associativity of addition
     -- plus x (plus y z) = plus (plus x y) z